cityofcapetown/ds_code_challenge/README.md

 ## Contact

-You can contact riaz.arbi, gordon.inggs and/or colin.anthony2 @ capetown.gov.za
+You can contact riaz.arbi, gordon.inggs and/or colinscott.anthony @ capetown.gov.za